RebelGuy/chat-mate/projects/server/readme.md

 Any data in the request body should also have a schema.
 This is always in sync with the schema version of the response object.

+Authentication is required for most endpoints.
+To authenticate a request, provide the login token returned by the `/account/register` or `/account/login` endpoints, and add it to requests via the `X-login-token` header.

 ## Account Endpoints
 Path: `/account`.